zevlee/passphraser/README.md

 # Passphraser

-Passphraser is a password generator that accepts any text file and treats each line as a possible input.
+Passphraser is a password generator that accepts any text file and treats each word as a possible input.
 So a text file like this...
 ```
-alpha
-bravo
+alpha bravo
-charlie
-delta
-echo
+charlie delta echo
+foxtrot
 ```
 ...will result in a generated password like this with the default settings.
 ```